 Rev Dr Tommy McDoniel

-Pastor Tommy is Asbury’s spiritual leader, teacher and visionary and has been pastor of Asbury since 2010.
+Pastor Tommy is Asbury’s spiritual leader, teacher and visionary.
+He is Executive Director of Asbury CDC, and the lead pastor of Asbury Church, coming to the Eastside of Flint in 2010.
 Pastor Tommy has a passion for ministry with the poor and oppressed and serves in numerous citywide organizations.
-He chairs the Urban Ministry Committee and is a Trustee on the Board of Missions for the Crossroads District UM Churches.
-Rev Tommy is also a member of the Flint Literacy Network and a Chaplain for the Flint Police Department.
+He chairs the Urban Ministry Committee for the East Winds District UM Churches.
 Prior to ministry Rev Tommy held executive positions at several software companies.
 He received his Master of Divinity from Garrett Evangelical Theological Seminary his Doctor of Ministry from Ecumenical Theological Seminary.
 Rev Tommy also holds Bachelors and Masters degrees in Computer Science.